loopbackio/loopback-next/examples/todo/README.md

 works.
 If you're interested in learning how to build it step-by-step, then continue with this tutorial!

-### Stuck?
+### Need help?

-Check out our [Gitter channel](https://gitter.im/strongloop/loopback) and ask for help with this tutorial!
+Check out our [Gitter channel](https://gitter.im/strongloop/loopback) and ask for help with this tutorial.

 ### Bugs/Feedback

-Open an issue in [loopback-next](https://github.com/strongloop/loopback-next) and we'll take a look!
+Open an issue in [loopback-next](https://github.com/strongloop/loopback-next) and we'll take a look.

 ## Contributions